Milkdromeda-333/ugly-thingz/README.md

 - look back at the staged versions diff's to find what you changed if you broke the site after a lot of changes.
 - That you should put media queries either underneath its co-responding code or at the very bottom of the stylesheet because the cascade still applies.
 - To use git pull to sync the changes that isn't on my local machine with the remote version to solve a merge conflict.
+- To rebase an earlier commit to edit a commit message
+- To change my core editor.